Checklist for Students Attending UF

 EEP Registration and Drop/Add Fee Liability

 - Does your department/program register your courses?
-Students participating in coursework or programs that require the department/program to register on their behalf, must 1) alert your department you are requesting EEP funding for those courses, and 2) inform the person registering on your behalf of the EEP registration period designated above to verify early registration does not occur.
+If you are participating in coursework or programs that require the department/program to register on your behalf, you must 1) alert your department you are requesting EEP funding for those courses, and 2) inform the person registering on your behalf of the EEP registration period designated above to verify early registration does not occur.

-- Students must verify the courses for which you are registering are 1) EEP approved courses by visiting the University Registrar Schedule of Courses (see Course Selection at UF for instructions), and 2) listed on your EEP application to be covered by this program.
+- You must verify the courses for which you are registering are 1) EEP approved courses by visiting the University Registrar Schedule of courses (see Course Selection for instructions), and 2) listed on your EEP application to be covered by this program.

 - EEP courses listed on the application must match the class number, prefix, section number, etc. of the EEP course(s) you register for.

 EEP registration occurs during the drop/add fee liability time frame.
 If you decide not to participate in an EEP registered course, you must drop course registrations before the fee liability deadline to avoid paying tuition for the course.
 Fee liability deadlines are 11:59 p.m. of last day of the EEP registration period.
 If your EEP request is denied, you will be responsible for all tuition, fees and late fees associated with any course registrations after the drop/add fee liability deadline.